If you plan to host and install WordPress on Linode, you probably know that Linode cloud hosting is one of the best.

 The first three options are the WordPress credentials.
 When you want to login to your WordPress after installation, you need to enter these credentials.

-The second and third options are the Username and Password of the WordPress admin that you want to create.
-Enter these credentials wisely and don’t forget them.
+The first field is the Email Address, enter your email address.
+And the second and third options are the Username and Password of the WordPress admin that you want to create.
+Enter these credentials wisely and save them for later use.

-These passwords are for developers who want to work further with the server.
+The next passwords are for developers who want to work further with the server.
 If you are a beginner, you are probably not going to use them.
 But anyway, they are required, so you have to add them.

-The MySQL password is for your MySQL connection.
+• The MySQL password is for your MySQL connection.
 When you want to login into your MySQL data you will be asked for it.

-The Database Password is for your Database access.
+• The Database Password is for your Database access.
 When you want to login into your database files you will be asked for it.

-Entering your domain name now will make it easier for you and Linode to place your domain on the server and the WordPress settings automatically.
-So you don’t have to do that later on.
+Entering your domain name now will make it easier for you and Linode to place your domain on the server configuration and the WordPress settings automatically.
+So you don’t have to do that manually later on.

 Yes, the difference is very little, but it’s noticeable when you get loads of traffic.
 And it can impact your website performance.